Azeri–Chirag–Gunashli: Ownership

 The founding consortium formed to develop the Azeri–Chirag–Gunashli project initially included BP, Amoco, Unocal, Statoil, McDermott, Turkish Petroleum, and Ramco Energy.

-Lukoil sold its share in the project in 2003 to Inpex for $1.354 billion.
+Lukoil sold its share in the project to Inpex in 2003 for US$1.354 billion.

-On 23 November 2009, Devon Energy announced it would sell its share in ACG.
-On 29 March 2013, Hess sold its stake to ONGC for $1 billion.
+On 23 November 2009, Devon Energy announced that it would sell its share in ACG.
+On 29 March 2013, Hess sold its stake to ONGC for US$1 billion.

-In April 2020, Chevron sold all of its interest in Azeri–Chirag–Gunashli, including interests in the Western Export Route Pipeline and the Baku-Tbilisi-Ceyhan oil pipeline, to MOL Hungarian Oil and Gas PLC.
+In April 2020, Chevron sold its entire share in Azeri–Chirag–Gunashli, including its interests in the Western Export Route Pipeline and the Baku-Tbilisi-Ceyhan pipeline, to MOL Hungarian Oil and Gas PLC.

-In 2018, and again in May 2020, ExxonMobil unsuccessfully put its stake in Azeri–Chirag–Gunashli up for sale.
+In 2018, and again in May 2020, ExxonMobil unsuccessfully attempted to sell its stake in Azeri–Chirag–Gunashli.

-In 2023, Norway's Equinor divested all of its assets in Azerbaijan, including its stakes in the Azeri–Chirag–Gunashli development and the Baku-Tbilisi-Ceyhan oil pipeline.
-Equinor reported a loss from the transaction in the range of $300 million to $400 million, recorded in 2024.
-Of Equinor's original 7.27% interest in ACG, 6.655% reverted to SOCAR, the State Oil Company of the Republic of Azerbaijan, and 0.615% to ONGCVidesh.
+In 2023, Norway's Equinor divested all of its assets in Azerbaijan, including its stakes in the Azeri–Chirag–Gunashli development and the Baku-Tbilisi-Ceyhan pipeline.
+Equinor reported a transaction-related loss of between US$300 million and US$400 million, which was recognised in 2024.
+Of Equinor's original 7.27% interest in ACG, 6.655% was transferred to SOCAR, the State Oil Company of the Republic of Azerbaijan, and 0.615% to ONGC Videsh.

-As of the first quarter of 2024, the remaining participating shareholders of the Azeri–Chirag–Gunashli development were BP with a 30.37% stake, SOCAR (31.66%), MOL (9.57%), INPEX (9.31%), ExxonMobil (6.79%), TPAO (5.73%), Itochu (3.65%) and ONGCVidesh (2.93%).
-BP also leads the AIOC consortium.
+On 3 August 2026, SOCAR acquired ITOCHU Corporation's 3.65% participating interest in the ACG project.
+Following the transaction, SOCAR's participating interest increased to 35.30%.

-Under a 2017 agreement to extend the production sharing to 2049, the interest of SOCAR, the Azeri state energy company, increased to 25% while the interests of the other shareholders were reduced.
+As of August 2026, the participating interests in the Azeri–Chirag–Gunashli development are SOCAR (35.30%), BP (30.37%), MOL (9.57%), INPEX (9.31%), ExxonMobil (6.79%), TPAO (5.73%) and ONGC Videsh (2.92%).
+BP is the operator of the AIOC consortium.